Atonement Theories in Biblical Perspective: Ransom, Satisfaction, and Moral Influence

 Biblical Foundation

-Ransom and Christus Victor
+Ransom and Christus Victor: Liberation from Bondage

-Peter Abelard (1079–1142) proposed that Christ's death demonstrates God's love in a way that transforms the human heart, inspiring repentance and love in return.
+Peter Abelard (1079-1142) proposed that Christ's death demonstrates God's love in a way that transforms the human heart, inspiring repentance and love in return.
 This "moral influence" theory emphasizes the subjective effect of the cross on the believer rather than an objective transaction between Christ and the Father.
-1 John 4:10 and Romans 5:8 support this emphasis on divine love as the motive of the atonement.
+Abelard wrote in his Commentary on Romans: "Our redemption is that supreme love in us through the passion of Christ, which not only frees us from slavery to sin, but gains for us the true liberty of the children of God, so that we may complete all things by his love rather than by fear."
+Abelard's emphasis on love over fear represented a reaction against the satisfaction theory's focus on divine justice and wrath.

 Theological Analysis